-- Flankage elevations visible from the street shall have consistent materials and details as the front elevation. - Both street frontages for corner lot dwellings shall have high levels of architectural design and detail with attention given to massing, height, roof lines, materials, and details. - Where possible, utility meters shall be located on the interior side elevation of detached units. - Identical elevations on abutting or directly opposite corner lots are discouraged.
+- Flankage elevations visible from the street shall have consistent materials and details as the front elevation. - Both street frontages for corner lot dwellings shall have high levels of architectural design and detail with attention given to massing, height, roof lines, materials, and details. - In cases where a townhouse is situated on a corner lot, the end units flanking a public street are to have articulated end walls. - Where possible, utility meters shall be located on the interior side elevation of detached units. - Identical elevations on abutting or directly opposite corner lots are discouraged.
 However, building designs which have compatible architectural style, massing, elements and details are encouraged on abutting or directly opposite corner lots to provide both harmony and variety to the streetscape.